 - You can see their past and current hiring funnel stages in your main recruiting software.

 - And you can view all the activities tied to your engagement with them over time.

 But that’s just your side of the recruiting story.
 These details don’t reveal anything about job seekers’ candidate experience (CX) and perception of your employer brand.

-That is, you don’t know if these individuals had a great candidate experience (e.g., enjoyed meeting with the hiring manager and interview panel) or a poor candidate experience (e.g., found the application process confusing or overly complicated).
+Without access to rich, real-time insights associated with CX, you don’t know if these individuals had a great candidate experience (e.g., enjoyed meeting with the hiring manager and interview panel) or a poor candidate experience (e.g., found the job application process confusing or overly complicated).